shanecoughlan/data-twist/README.md

 Warning
 -------

-Current code is from a hack session and under rapid development.
+The current code is under rapid development.
+It probably has some bugs.
+If you find one, please let us know.
-Don't use with caution.
-Use with terror.

-If this sets fire to your house, chases your cat up a tree, or causes you to quit computers and become a vegetable farmer, don't blame us.
+If Data Twist sets fire to your house, chases your cat up a tree, or causes you to quit computers and become a vegetable farmer, don't blame us.

 License
 -------

 Data Twist is Free Software.
 You can call it Open Source too.
-Whatever floats your boat.
+Whatever you prefer.

-You can redistribute it and/or modify it under either the terms of the 2-clause BSDL (see the file BSDL), or the conditions listed in the LEGAL file.
+You can redistribute it and/or modify Data Twist under either the terms of the 2-clause BSDL (see the file BSDL), or the conditions listed in the LEGAL file.

 There is some sample data from OpenStreetMap included to test the scripts.
 OpenStreetMap is open data, licensed under the Open Data Commons Open